perlancar/psgi-apps/README.txt

-all scripts on this folder can be served using plackup: 'plackup script.pl'.
+all *.pl and *.psgi scripts on this folder can be served using plackup: 'plackup script.pl'.